Updated: Dec 29, 2020

 You’ve probably heard me mention paced bottle feeding a couple of times by now.
 If you haven’t heard it from me, you have probably heard it from your La Leche League group, a coworker, or another mommy friend.
+Maybe this is actually your first time hearing about it...
 But what is paced feeding and why is it important to you?

-Baby’s who are bottle fed should all be pace fed, regardless if they’re being fed formula or expressed breast milk.
-The benefits are important for all babies.
+Babyit’s who are bottle fed should all be pace fed, regardless if they’re being fed formula or expressed breast milk.
+The benefits are important for all babies and this is rarely something taught to parents at all.
 Breastfed babies, especially, however, need to be pace fed to reduce risk of developing a bottle preference.

 Benefits of Paced Bottle Feeding: